MealTeamTrix/Handwashing-Importance/README.md

 # Project Name
 This is the Dr.Semmelweis and the Importance of Handwashing project from Datacamp.
+The data for this project is in the data folder